fhirbase/fhirbase.py/README.md

 ```

-### `.delete`
+### .delete
-Deletes resource.
+Deletes a resource.
-If txid is not specified, new unique logical transaction id will be generated.
+If txid is not specified, a new unique logical transaction id will be generated.
-Keys `id` and `resourceType` are required in `resource` argument in first variant of usage.
+Keys `id` and `resourceType` are required in `resource` argument in the first variant of an usage.

 Syntax: `.delete(resource, txid=None, commit=True)` or `.delete(resource_type, id, txid=None, commit=True)`